mgsloan/mgsloan-site/posts/android-podcasts-and-music.md

 ## Miscellania

+* Some podcasts aren't very loud.
+It can also be helpful to enable Podcast Addict's "Volume boost" setting, which is within the "Audio Player" settings.

 * One thing to note is that if you use headphones with a button that controls pause / play / next, then it will apply to the last app you hit the play button on.
 I typically prefer to play the podcasts